 It is important to note that CoQ10 may interact with certain medications, including blood thinners, blood pressure medications and chemotherapy drugs.
 If you are taking any medications, it is important to consult with your doctor before starting CoQ10 supplementation.
 However, it is always essential to consult with a doctor before starting any new supplement, especially during pregnancy.
 CoQ10 also has a range of other potential health benefits, making it a versatile supplement for overall well-being.
 By considering it as a potential aid in reducing the risk of miscarriage, expecting parents can take proactive steps towards a healthy pregnancy and a brighter future.

-*Note: The information provided in this article is for educational purposes only and should not be considered medical advice.
-Always consult with a qualified healthcare professional before starting any new supplement or treatment.
+*Note: The information provided is for educational purposes only and should not be considered medical advice.
+Always consult with a qualified doctor before starting any new supplement or treatment.